|

 Gonzo!s Appalachian Trail journal

-distance from Bobblets Gap shelter I ran across a rather large rattlesnake
+morning, a short distance from Bobblets Gap shelter, I ran across

-sitting in the middle of the trail.
-I sat down my pack to observe
+a rather large rattlesnake sitting in the middle of the trail.
+I

-the reptile for a while.
-Whether it was the adventure in dining
+sat my pack down to observe the reptile for a while.
+Whether it

-on something exotic I had never before tasted, or a craving for
+was the adventure in dining on something exotic I had never before

-protein I was lacking, I killed the rattlesnake using a stick with
+tasted, or a craving for protein I was lacking, I killed the rattlesnake

-the intention of eating it.
-I had heard stories about how the snakes
+using a stick with the intention of eating it.
+I had heard stories

-meat would be inedible.
-I thought that was a load of crap, but it
+with toxin so the meat would be inedible.
+I thought that was a load

-lingered in the back of my mind as I removed my trusty scissors
+of crap, but it lingered in the back of my mind as I removed my

-the 12 rattles attached to the skin.
-I put both skin and meat in
+careful to keep the 12 rattles attached to the skin.
+I put both

-separate plastic bags, left George a note indicating that I had
+skin and meat in separate plastic bags, left George a note indicating

-would share the delicacy with him.
+I would share the delicacy with him.

 Upon reaching the creek, I also ran into some local folks.
 I asked